wil92/youtube-audio-telegram-bot/README.md

 ## Start project with docker

 ```
+# first build the project
+npm run build

+# then start the docker container with the script
 ./start-docker.sh <bot-secret>

-# to see options use this command
+# to see options, use this command
 ./start-docker.sh -h
 ```